CANDY-MAKING IN HANTSPORT

 While the effects of the depression are well-known, there is another, somewhat obscure event which played a role in the eventual decline of the company.
 Around 1935, Mr. R.A.
 Jodrey – a prominent Hantsport businessman – saw promise in the factory’s future, assembled a group of interested buyers and attempted to purchase the factory.
 Their probable intent was to mechanize the operation, either in the existing building or in a totally new structure.
 The offer was turned down by a general consensus of the Yeaton family.14 At the time, the future of the factory as it existed seemed secure.
 The effects of the decision against mechanization were not felt until the mid-1950’s,

-After the depression, when the price and availability of raw materials began to stabilize and the demand for candy began to increase again, the production of the factory rose to pre-depression levels, This, however, was not 100% of the potential capacity.15 The fault was in the method of marking the products; the factory distributed its candy directly to retailers by means of several trucks.
+After the depression, when the price and availability of raw materials began to stabilize and the demand for candy began to increase again, the production of the factory rose to pre-depression levels, This, however, was not 100% of the potential capacity.15 The fault was in the method of marketing the products; the factory distributed its candy directly to retailers by means of several trucks.
 This was time-consuming and, when viewing the operation of the factory as a whole, expensive and inefficient.
 The company was bearing the cost of distribution while its competitors sold to wholesalers.

 Also in the post-depression period, Yeaton’s became a local distributor for other candy manufacturers – a practice referred to as “jobbing”.16 Candy made by Neilsons, Lowneys and Willards was handled by the company along with products such as Canada Dry ginger ale and Coca-Cola in bulk quantities.